Hsinghsudwal/ml-loan-approval-prediction/README.md

     1. model needs to register with model mlflow registery.
     2. model needs to in `Staging` for testing.
     3. Script `test_pipe.py` will check if model is register and exists.
-    4. Load the model and perform basic score and compare to threshold if model needs retraining.
+    4. Load the register stage model, perform basic test score and compare to threshold if model needs retraining.
     5. Model stage to `Production`

 To see if retraining is required run scripts from main project directory: